yuquanshan/password_strengthening/README.md

 	upper_occurence	- 	a {length:{sub:occurence}} dictionary storing the occurences of uppercase substrings digit_occurence	- 	a {length:{sub:occurence}} dictionary storing the occurences of digit substrings symbol_occurence-	a {length:{sub:occurence}} dictionary storing the occurences of symbol substrings

+	lower_occurence_sum	-	a {length:sum}	dictionary storing the total occurence of lowercase substrings with a certain length (in order to accelerate computing) upper_occurence_sum	-	a {length:sum} dictionary storing the total occurence of uppercase substrings with a certain length digit_occurence_sum	-	a {length:sum} dictionary storing the total occurence of digit substrings with a certain length symbol_occurence_sum-	a {length:sum} dictionary storing the total occurence of symbol substrings with a certain length

 	lower_firsthit	- 	a {char:occurence} dictionary storing the occurences of the case where a lowercase character appears first in its substring upper_firsthit  -       a {char:occurence} dictionary storing the occurences of the case where a uppercase character appears first in its substring